Differential graded algebras for trivalent plane graphs and their representations: The enlarged non-commutative Casals--Murphy dg-algebra

-For a discontinuity with a thread $\tau_{f}(v)$, we associate with it a monomial $H_{f}(v) \in \Z[W]$ defined as as follows.
+defined as follows.
 Consider a counterclockwise loop around the vertex $v$ based at $c_f$ which goes from the label $-$ to the label $+$, and where the $B$ and $B^{-1}$ terms come with negative signs (as we did for edges).
-In other words, if we look at Figure \ref{fig:Vertex_Relation}, if the center $c_f$ is in the region with the red circle and the thread flows from the red circle to the vertex $v$, then we have $H_{f}(v) = B_{e_1}^{-1}A_{e_2}B_{e_3}^{-1}$ by following a single loop counterclockwise around $v$ from $-$ to $+$, and where the sign is positive because there are two $B$ terms in this case.
-Notice that the sign of $H_{f}(v)$ is automatically $(-1)^{r_v}$, where $r_v$ is the number of outgoing vertices.
-As for our construction of $w_B$, we include another sign, using $\pm H_f(v)$ for a discontinuity at $\tau_f(v)$, where the sign is determined by the following right-hand rule: the sign is $+1$ or $-1$ according to whether the orientation of the thread followed by the orientation of the tine gives a frame matching the underlying orientation on the plane.
+In other words, if we look at Figure \ref{fig:Vertex_Relation}, if the center $c_f$ is in the region with the red circle and the thread flows from the red circle to the vertex $v$, then we have $H(\tau_{f}(v)) = B_{e_1}^{-1}A_{e_2}B_{e_3}^{-1}$ by following a single loop counterclockwise around $v$ from $-$ to $+$, and where the sign is positive because there are two $B$ terms in this case.
+Notice that the sign of $H(\tau_{f}(v))$ is automatically $(-1)^{r_v}$, where $r_v$ is the number of outgoing edges.
+As for our construction of $w_B$, we include another sign, using $\pm H(\tau_f(v))$ for a discontinuity at $\tau_f(v)$, where the sign is determined by the following right-hand rule: the sign is $+1$ or $-1$ according to whether the orientation of the thread followed by the orientation of the path gives a frame matching the underlying orientation on the plane.
 The signs are indicated in Figure \ref{fig:Sign_Rule_Thread_Crossings}.

-\begin{rmk} Notice that it is important in our conventions that we take the counterclockwise loop.
-If we took the clockwise loop, the element associated to a thread discontinuity would come with the opposite sign.
-This may look surprising, as the two corresponding transverse signed paths are lift to isotopic paths on $\Lambda_G$.
-The sign we have chosen comes from a choice of spin structure on $\Lambda_G$.
-The fact that these two paths yield the opposite sign is then just the standard fact that the trivial spin structure on the disk $\D^2$ always restricts to the nontrivial spin structure on its boundary $S^1$. \end{rmk}
+\begin{rmk} In our convention for $H(\tau_f(v))$, we have used the geometric element associated to a counterclockwise loop around $v$.
+We could have alternatively used clockwise loops in our convention, which has the effect of simply negating $H(\tau_f(v))$, which would be equivalent to using the counterclockwise convention but for the opposite orientation on $G$. \end{rmk}

-Finally, if we have a discontinuity at a center $c_f$, we simply replace it with $f \in W$.
+Finally, if we have a discontinuity at a center $c_f$, we simply replace it with $f \in F$, considered as a monomial in $\wt{R}^{nc} * \Z \langle F\rangle$.
 This finishes the definition of $w_B$; we repeat, as we said at the beginning of this discussion, that an example is found in Figure \ref{fig:Garden} and its caption.

 \begin{rmk} If $D_B = \emptyset$, then we set $w_B = 1$. \end{rmk}

 To each non-degenerate immersed path $\gamma$ and each $i,j \in \{0,1\}$, we may therefore define four associated words $w_{i,j} \in \wt{R}^{nc} = \Z[\Pi]$, given by